Who we are-

 Lori has lived in Oakwood for 8 years with her family.
 Her husband is Tom Miller, who is also a pastor and is serving at Neighborhood UMC in Dayton.
 Lori has two children that have graduated from Oakwood High School, Madeline and Michael Watson, and he step-son is currently a junior at OHS.

 Lori has BS in Secondary Education from Indiana University, with a concentration in English and a Minor in Speech and Theater.
 After college she taught for 5 years in suburban Chicago, teaching High School English and Oral Communications and directing the schools plays and musicals.
 As she moved with her family to New Hampshire and then Texas, she stayed at home with her two young children.
 When she moved back home to Cincinnati in 2003, she heard a call to full time Ministry and began her studies at United Theological Seminary, where she earned her Master of Divinity in 2008, returned to UTS to earn her Doctor of Ministry in 2012.
 In 2012, Pastor Lori was also Ordained as a Deacon in the United Methodist Church.

-Staying open to God’s work in her life, Lori has discerned a call to the role of the Elder within the United Methodist Church, and so she is transitioning in her call from Deacon to Elder while here on staff.
+Staying open to God’s work in her life, Lori has discerned a call to the role of the Elder within the United Methodist Church, and she was Ordained as an Elder in June of 2019.

 With a passion for reaching the younger generations and helping others grow in their faith through discipleship, study and outreach, Lori is committed to working with our youth, young families and adults, to help Oakwood reach out and help to impact the community, and to offer a place where all feel welcomed, loved and are given the opportunity to continue to grow into the person God intends them to be.